Namibia–South Africa relations

-South-West Africa and Namibian independence (1915-1990)
+South West Africa and Namibian independence (1915-1990)

-During World War I, South Africa captured and occupied what was then German South-West Africa beginning in 1915.
+During World War I, South Africa captured and occupied what was then German South West Africa beginning in 1915.

 After the war, the League of Nations removed overseas territories from a defeated Germany and they mandated the territory to South Africa as a trusteeship, as a 'Class C Mandate', known as South West Africa.
 South Africa proposed that it be allowed to annex South West Africa; a proposal rejected by the United Nations General Assembly as successor to the League of Nations; though the South African government refused to accept the United Nations' authority.
-As a result, South West Africa continued to be administered directly by South African administrators in Pretoria as a province and many white South African settlers came to the country.
+As a result, South West Africa continued to be administered directly by South African administrators in Pretoria as if it was a fifth province and many white South African settlers came to the country.
 South African Apartheid was also introduced into the country and led to the creation of tribal homelands for black inhabitants of the country.

 In August 1966, the South African Border War began between the South West Africa People's Organization (SWAPO) and the South African Defence Force.
 SWAPO's goal was to obtain independence from South African dominance.
 SWAPO had majority international support and received military assistance from neighboring independent nations, Angola's People's Armed Forces for the Liberation of Angola (FAPLA) and Cuba.

-In January 1968, the United Nations Security Council adopted United Nations Security Council Resolution 245 which called for South Africa to end the illegal detention and trial South West Africans, and then in March they adopted United Nations Security Council Resolution 246 censuring the South African government for failing to comply.
-Then in August 1969, they passed United Nations Security Council Resolution 269, declared South Africa's continued occupation of Namibia illegal.
+In January 1968, the United Nations Security Council adopted United Nations Security Council Resolution 245 which called for South Africa to end the illegal detention and trial of South West Africans, and then in March they adopted United Nations Security Council Resolution 246 censuring the South African government for failing to comply.

+Then in August 1969, United Nations Security Council Resolution 269 was passed, declaring South Africa's continued occupation of Namibia illegal.
+In 1971, the Namibian contract workers strike occurred across the country to break the contract labor system and promote independence under SWAPO leadership.
+Near the end of the strike, many of the workers eventually joined PLAN, fighting in the war for independence.
 The war lasted until March 1990 with South-West Africa winning its independence and the country was renamed Namibia.

-In 1993, South Africa ceded Walvis Bay to Namibia: this small enclave was never part of German West Africa and so had not been part of the mandate territory.
+In 1994, South Africa ceded Walvis Bay and the Penguin Islands to Namibia.
+Walvis Bay was a British colony until World War I. This small enclave was never part of German South West Africa and so had not been part of the mandate territory.